 The professional translations by "our own" freelancers (no agency) are a considerable use of resources, which we are happy to provide - quality has priority here.
 In addition, the multilingualism in WordPress as a well-known and so far only partially solved dilemma also presents us with great challenges.
 The current solution with Weglot as a tool brought the team some sleepless nights.

 But the efforts have paid off.
-After an initially hesitant assessment by Google, more and more of our visitors come from other European countries and beyond - an important basis for the later internationalisation of Raidboxes.
-We are pleased with the positive feedback from Google, the users and in the comments.
-After all, the entire team, including our guest authors, attaches great importance to content quality.
-Not only in design wp unboxed This is a milestone, if you compare the result with our old blog:
+After an initially hesitant assessment by Google, more and more of our visitors are coming from other European countries and beyond - an important basis for the subsequent internationalization of Raidboxes.
+The positive feedback through Google, the users as well as in the comments pleases us.
+Finally, the entire team, including our guest authors, attaches great importance to content quality.
+Not only in design is wp unboxed a milestone, if you compare the result with our old blog:

 Here are the key points of our content strategy with the new magazine. wp unboxed: